introlab/rtabmap_ros/README.md

 # Installation

 ## ROS distribution
 RTAB-Map is released as binaries in the ROS distribution.
-For **latest binaries**, use [ros-shadow-fixed](http://wiki.ros.org/ShadowRepository) repository.
 * Kinetic
     ```
     $ sudo apt-get install ros-kinetic-rtabmap-ros